xxxxbrandieeee/critical-thinking-analysis/README.md

 # Data and Analysis

-This repository contains the anonymized data and analysis code for the paper *["Investigating the Effects of LLM Use on Critical Thinking Under Time Constraints: Access Timing and Time Availability"](https://doi.org/10.1145/3772318.3791796)* (CHI 2026).
+This repository contains the anonymized data and analysis code for the paper *["Investigating the Effects of LLM Use on Critical Thinking Under Time Constraints: Access Timing and Time Availability"](https://doi.org/10.1145/3772318.3791796)*.

 ---